Giants vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has hit safely in three games in a row.
-During his last five outings he is batting .227 with a double, a home run, a walk and three RBI.
+- Goldschmidt will look for his fifth straight game with a hit in this matchup.
+In his last five games he is batting .333 with a double, a home run, two walks and four RBI.

 Goldschmidt Recent Games